-In his April 2007 residency, Moshe Bursuker explored the relationship between glass and photography, and worked to integrate the two media in a way that “enhances both forms of artistic expression.
+In his April 2007 Residency at The Studio, Moshe Bursuker explored the relationship between glass and photography, and worked to integrate the two media in a way that “enhanced both forms of artistic expression.”
 He believes that “glass has the ability to take photography into the three-dimensional realm, and that photography can highlight the more lucid qualities of glass.”
-He used his residency to further expand his body of work, experimenting with blowing, sculpting, casting and fusing to increase its complexity and scale and creating architectural and site-specific artwork.
-Bursuker has exhibited with UrbanGlass at SOFA Chicago, 2005.
+He used his Residency to further expand his body of work, experimenting with blowing, sculpting, casting, and fusing to increase its complexity and scale, and creating architectural and site-specific artwork.